-Welcome to Trillium Community Health Plan (Trillium)!
 We've been helping people on the Oregon Health Plan (OHP) since 1977.
 We are happy to serve you.
 We sent you this handbook because you get health care benefits from OHP.
 Please take time to read through this handbook.
 You will find answers to many of your questions about services, benefits, and how to get help if you need it.
 You may request a copy of this handbook at any time.

 Trillium is a Coordinated Care Organization (CCO).
 We are a company that works with health care providers and community partners for people on OHP.

-The providers in our CCO include: Trillium, Trillium Behavioral Health, Advantage Dental Services, and MTM (Medical Transportation Management).
+The providers in our CCO include: Physical Health, Behavioral Health, Dental Health, and RideSource.

-Trillium CCO provides free rides to appointments including physical, mental, and dental health services to Washington, Clackamas and Multnomah Counties.
+Trillium CCO provides free rides to appointments including physical, mental, and dental health services.

 Trillium coordinates care by working with each member and their health care providers to find the best way to meet medical and non-medical needs.
-For non-medical needs, Patient Centered Primary Care Homes (PCPCHs) will help members with anxiousness, depression, and quitting tobacco, drugs, and alcohol.
+Patient Centered Primary Care Homes (PCPCHs) can also help coordinate members' medical and non-medical needs.